TMAF Mission To fund initiatives with the power to help physicians create a healthier future for all Texans.

 TMA's Hard Hats for Little Heads program encourages exercise and fitness and helps prevent life-altering or fatal brain injuries in Texas children by providing free bike helmets at local events.
 TMA and TMAA members educate parents and their children about the importance of wearing a properly fitted helmet when bicycling, inline skating, skateboarding or riding a scooter.

 Each year TMAF accepts applications from county medical societies, alliance and medical student chapters for community health improvement programs.
 Society and alliance chapters may apply for up to $7,500 in matching funds from the TMAF Medical Community Grant Program and medical student chapters may apply for up to $3,000 in matching funds from the TMAF Medical Student Community Leadership Grants Program.
-Learn more about the 2019 deadlines.
+Learn more about upcoming deadlines.

 The Family of Funds serves as the umbrella for TMAF funds and endowments that support the charitable health improvement and education goals of TMA and TMAA members and the related efforts of TMA county medical societies and TMA alliance and medical student chapters.